JEpp86/keras-yolo2/README.md

 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image/or/video`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.

+Note that some models are unable to load the .h5 due to a bug in ModelCheckpoint saving.
+This is not the case with the json cfg and hd5 weights

 ## Copyright